Teaching Collaboration Lesson Plans:

 Our group work lesson plan can help students recognize there are different ways of working in a group.

 - Reflect on their own group work style?

 - Develop a growth mindset?

-- Recognize that we can use specific collaborative strategies to become better at collaborating?
+- Recognize that we can use specific collaborative learning strategies to become better at collaborating?

 - Understand that collaboration is not the same as communication.
 (Although you do need effective communication skills to be able to collaborate well with others.)

 Teaching Collaboration Lesson Plans – QUICK LINKS